incubyte/incubyte.github.io/content/blog/one-year-of-incubyte.md

 We have grown as a team of enthusiastic people sharing core principles and values, working towards the shared goal of delivering high-quality software.

 We're always learning about new ways to facilitate opportunities, promote clean coding techniques, create scalable decoupled systems, and provide constant incremental value to our clients.
-We head into year two with much anticipation, excitement and a continued commitment - to our people, that we will always strive to be a better employer and a commitment to our clients that we will always look out for their best interests.
+We head into year two with much anticipation, excitement, and a continued commitment - to our people, that we will always strive to be a better employer and a commitment to our clients that we will always look out for their best interests.